got-agents/agents/12-factor-agents-2.md

 ## The Journey to 12-Factor Agents

-In late 2022, the release of ChatGPT sparked widespread interest in autonomous AI systems.
-Engineering teams across the industry began experimenting with frameworks like LangChain, AutoGPT, and BabyAGI to build agents that could reason, plan, and act with minimal human supervision.
+We've been hacking on agents for a while.

 These early experiments revealed significant challenges when deploying agent systems to production:

 1. **Reliability issues**: Agents would get stuck in loops, hallucinate capabilities, or fail to make progress
 2. **Debugging difficulties**: Tracing through chains of thought to find errors was nearly impossible
-3. **Context management problems**: As conversations grew, agents would lose track of context or exceed token limits
-4. **Framework limitations**: Existing frameworks abstracted away too much, making customization difficult

-These early experiments revealed significant challenges when deploying agent systems to production:

-1. **Reliability issues**: Agents would get stuck in loops, hallucinate capabilities, or fail to make progress
-2. **Debugging difficulties**: Tracing through chains of thought to find errors was nearly impossible
-3. **Context management problems**: As conversations grew, agents would lose track of context or exceed token limits
+3. **Context management problems**: As conversations grew, agents would lose track of context and spin out into error loops, trying the same broken approach over and over again
-4. **Framework limitations**: Existing frameworks abstracted away too much, making customization difficult
+4. **Framework limitations**: Existing frameworks struggled to find the right balance between productivity and flexibility.
+They either abstracted away too much into black boxes that were hard to customize, or became so flexible they offered little value over building from scratch.
+We found ourselves digging through layers of abstractions and prompt templates just to make minor improvements.

 After testing multiple frameworks and encountering similar limitations with each, we recognized the need for a different approach.
 Instead of adapting frameworks to our requirements, we decided to build from first principles, focusing on: